SIMBAChain/CarDemo_iOS/docs/index.rst

 Using SIMBA Chain
 ==============

-`Here <https://www.youtube.com/watch?v=1BatYaRD60c&list=PLgfX2jfDfJNMEqF_xjZBYmavONXeRK_q5>`_ is a playlist on the SIMBA Chain channel to get you up to speed on using the dashboard
+`Here <https://www.youtube.com/watch?v=1BatYaRD60c&list=PLgfX2jfDfJNMEqF_xjZBYmavONXeRK_q5>`_ is a playlist on the SIMBA Chain Youtube channel to get you up to speed on using the dashboard.

+.. _contract:
-Here is the Smart Contract I used for my CarDemo
+Smart Contract
 ************

+Here is the smart contract I used for iOS

 .. code-block:: python

    contract Application {